Missouri Alternative Teacher Certification

 Alternative or Innovative Route

 The Alternative, also called the Innovative, Route allows a candidate with a bachelor’s degree in a core content area to apply for a Provisional teaching certificate.
 The candidate typically must be teaching the subject for which he or she earned the bachelor’s degree.
 While holding the Provisional certificate, the candidate must complete 30 semester hours of coursework in a teacher preparation program.
 Once this is completed and the candidate has taken the required Missouri educator exams, the program will recommend the candidate for licensure.
-These preparation programs may lead either to a post-graduate certificate or a master’s degree.
 Candidates should consult the directory of approved professional education programs to see available teacher preparation options.

 Temporary Authorization Route